sidkhurana3630/client-faris-ecommerce/readme.rst

 Server Requirements
 *******************

-PHP version 5.6 or newer is recommended.
+PHP version 7.2.32 or latest version is recommended.

-It should work on 5.3.7 as well, but we strongly advise you NOT to run such old versions of PHP, because of potential security and performance issues, as well as missing features.
+It should work on 5.3.7 as well, but we strongly advise you NOT to run such old versions of PHP, as versions will no longer have security support and could be exposed to unpatched security vulnerabilities, as well as missing features.

 ************
 Installation